- Academic Definitions

-Students enrolled in a master’s degree program as part of an ABM program may enroll in graduate-level courses approved for their program without completing a Senior Petition.
+Students enrolled in a master’s degree program as part of an ABM program may enroll in 500-level courses approved for their program without completing a Senior Petition.

 Unless given specific permission by the relevant dean, students admitted to an ABM program must maintain full-time continuous enrollment during fall and spring terms.
 Enrollment requirements in summer term are determined by individual programs.

-Students who are admitted to an ABM program may not pursue a dual degree, double major, or certificate.
+Students who are admitted to an ABM program may not pursue a dual degree, double major, or certificate unless approved by the appropriate dean(s).
 They may pursue minors and areas of emphasis, as approved by their advisor.
-However, students admitted to an ABM program will not be approved for course overloads (more than 17 credits in any term that includes more than one graduate-level course, more than 20 credits in any term that does not include graduate-level courses).
+In addition, students admitted to an ABM program will not be approved for course overloads (more than 17 credits in any term that includes more than three graduate-level credits, or more than 20 credits in any term that includes three or fewer graduate-level credits).